Ryan Neates

 Ryan Neates (born 21 June 1991) is an Australian rules footballer currently listed with the Claremont Football Club in the West Australian Football League (WAFL), having previously played with the West Coast Eagles in the Australian Football League (AFL).
 From Perth, Western Australia, Neates represented his state at the 2009 National Under-18 Championships, and debuted for Claremont at the senior level the following season, before being drafted with the fifth pick in the 2010 AFL Pre-season draft.
 For a period the shortest player on an AFL list, Neates played his first and only senior game for West Coast in round seven of the 2012 season, having missed the entire 2011 season due to injury.
-He was delisted by West Coast at the end of the 2012 season, but continues to play WAFL matches for Claremont.
+He was delisted by West Coast at the end of the 2012 season, but continues to play last man’s stands cricket in London, captaining the White Mitsubishis.